 Cyclopedia of Temperance, Prohibition and Public Morals. (with others).
-NY: Methodist Book, 1917.
+NY: Meth Book, 1917.

 The Bone-Dry Battle and the Trench Beyond.
-Washington, DC: The Board, 1918.
+Wash, DC: The Board, 1918.

 The Things That Are to Be.
 Cleona, PA: Holzapfel, 1899.

 The United States in Prophecy.
-Louisville, KY: Pentecostal Pub.,192-?
+Louisville, KY: Pentecost Pub.,192-?

 What Has Prohibition Done?
 Westerville, OH: Am Issue,1927.

 Why Prohibition has Come to Stay.
 Wash, D.C: The Board, c 1925.

 McNeil, R. Clarence Darrow’s Unlikely Friend: Clarence True Wilson.
 Portland, OR: Spirit, 2007.

 McNeil, R. Valiant for Truth: Clarence True Wilson and Prohibition.
 Portland, OR: Oreg Concern about Addict Prob, 1992.